Salaah01/almost-free-elk-analytics/README.md

 ## Limitations

-* This setup only works for Nginx logs.
+Currently, this setup is designed to work only with NGINX logs.
-* The setup only works for logs that are stored in a file.
+The logs must be stored as files on the remote server.
-* The setup only works for logs that are stored in an S3 bucket.
+Only logs stored in an S3 bucket are supported.
-* The setup only works for logs that are stored in a specific format (the default Nginx log format).
+The setup assumes the default NGINX log format, so any customisations may require changes to the Logstash configuration.

 ## Setup

 ### AWS

 1. Create an S3 bucket to store the logs.
-2. Ensure that your remote server has the necessary permissions to write to the S3 bucket.
-Below is an example an policy you can use:
+2. Configure the remote server with permissions to write to the S3 bucket.
+Example policy:

 ```json
 {